-The town of Waltham, Massachusetts, USA was established in 1634 by settlers from Waltham Cross, Hertfordshire, England.
-Joseph B Franklin Esq, the Chairman of Cheshunt Council, visited the American Waltham for an early celebration of the tercentenary of the town's founding.
-He was gifted an Amur Cork Tree, which he planted in Cedars Park on his return home.
-In 1941, the American Waltham donated a mobile canteen (worth 1500 USD (around 21,000 today)) to the joint towns of Waltham Cross and Waltham Abbey - the current location and condition of the mobile canteen are unknown.
-After the Amur Cork Tree died from storm damage, the American Waltham kindly donated a new one in August 1980, which later died.
+This was followed up in 1941 with additional gifts from America to England of a mobile canteen worth $1500 ($21,000 today) to the (at the time) joint towns of Waltham Cross and Waltham Abbey.
+The current location and condition of the mobile canteen are unknown.
+After the tree died from storm damage, the American Waltham kindly donated a new one in August 1980, which later died.
 A new tree was planted in recent years, which was ring-barked in 2019 (likely by muntjacs) and died in 2020.

 Ironically, today the Amur cork tree is considered a noxious weed by the State of Massachusetts, however there is no doubt that the donation was good-natured!